This homemade elderflower cordial recipe is the perfect way to celebrate the beginning of spring.

 The citric acid is also fantastic in a Moscow Mule.
-For a non-alcoholic treat you can add elderflower cordial to sparkling water.
+For a non-alcoholic treat you can add elderflower cordial to sparkling water and lemons.

-What is a cordial anyway?
+What is a Cordial Anyway?

 Everything is new again and while the word cordial make me think of lazy days in Savannah, Georgia (despite never having visited) it’s actually found around the world.

 However, cordial doesn’t have the same meaning everywhere in the world.
 In the US it’s an alcoholic syrup, often a liqueur.

 However in Europe and other regions of the world it’s a simple syrup and is non-alcoholic.